 Enable to use FIDO-only authentication if requested by the SP.

-This option is not available for FIDO-only and Password and FIDO authentication methods.
+This option is not available for FIDO-only authentication method.

 Select the user attribute that serves as SAML assertion subject NameID.